lowlighter/metrics/source/plugins/contributors/README.md

 Legend for option icons:
-* 🔐 Value should be stored in repository secrets
+* ⏩ Value inherits from its related global-level option
-* ✨ New feature currently in testing on `master`/`main`
+* 🧰 Must be enabled in `settings.json` (for web instances)
 <!--/options-->

 *[→ Full specification](metadata.yml)*